STRINGING IV: Wire type identificationEntire Contents Copyright © 2020 CBH

 Malcolm Rose also draws brass wire from European alloys.
 As with his iron wire, it is popularly used by many of the higher quality makers.
 Compared to the US-drawn Red Brass, the Rose production has a distinctive earthy glow rather than a bright appearance.

-An alloy of 70% Copper and 30% Zinc gives the expected bright brass color of this common wire.
-It has been used for many years in the bass and tenor regions of instruments, although now the extreme bass of Northern European instruments is usually strung in Red Brass.
-The strings most at risk of breakage on an instrument are those in the lower tenor where this wire crosses over to iron.
+An alloy of 70% Copper and 30% Zinc gives the expected bright brass color of this commonly-used wire.
+Yellow Brass has been used for many years in the bass and tenor regions of instruments, although now the extreme bass of most Northern European instruments is usually strung in Red Brass.
+The strings most at risk of breakage on these instruments are those in the lower tenor where this wire crosses over to iron.
 This material will not stand rough handling or kinking without breakage, and the smaller diameters are particularly fragile and must be carefully handled.
-Yellow Brass continues to be used in clavichords, throughout Italian harpsichords and short-scaled bentside spinets and German harpsichords.
+Some instruments (eg many clavichords, spinets and Italian & German-style harpsichords) are designed to be strung throughout in Yellow Brass.
+It cannot be used if the speaking length of c'' is greater than 29cm on an A440 instrument—or 30cm at A415.

 Rose Yellow Brass